Terridac/app-dev/README.md

 # The Lord of The Rings
 >
 > The Lord of The Rings is one of my favorite fantasy series of all time, both the three novels written by their creator - **J.R.R Tolkien** <br>
-> and the movie trilogy directed by **Peter Jackson** have been very influential during my childhood which lead me to become a fan of <br>
+> and the movie trilogy directed by **Peter Jackson** have been very influential during my childhood which lead me to become a fan of the fantasy series. <br>
-> the fantasy series.
 > <br>

 ## The Characters